 We believe home microgreen growers need to pay more attention to that rule than commercial growers.
 Since home growers are more concerned with growing nutritious microgreens than those that sell them.

-So our first initial go-around was more or less a guess based on our previous results with Bull's Blood Beet microgreens.
+So our initial go-around was more or less a guess based on our previous results with Bull’s Blood Beet microgreens.

-Different Size Swiss Chard Seeds
+Different Size Swiss Chard Seed

 Below are the Swiss Chard microgreen seeds of the three varieties we planted.
-In each tablespoon is 6-grams of seed.
+In each tablespoon is 6 grams of seed.
 Click on the photo to expand the size for better viewing.

 As you can see below, Swiss chard seeds aren't uniform in size.